jmmorato/openddsharp/Documentation/articles/publication_module.md

 ## Publisher Class

-Per the DDS specification (§2.2.2.4.1), a `Publisher` is the object responsible for the actual dissemination of publications.
+Per the DDS specification, a `Publisher` is the object responsible for the actual dissemination of publications.
 It acts on behalf of one or several `DataWriter` objects that belong to it.
 When it is informed of a change to the data associated with one of its `DataWriter` objects, it decides when it is appropriate to send the data-update message, taking into consideration the timestamps, QoS of the `Publisher`, and the QoS of the